 The seduction strategies outlined in this book only apply to the 0.1% of women.

 It’s women who are either extremely skilled, talented, driven or, as well, for women who are extremely egotistical, narcissistic, or with sociopathic tendencies.

-For most “normal” women, this book is actually dangerous.
+For most “normal” women, this book might actually be dangerous.

 It’s dangerous because much of Prioleau’s strategies trasnlated, half-baked and watered down, into feel-good self-development mantras such as “powerful women are attractive women” and “womne who don’t need a man attract men”.

 That’s only true in a few specific cases, when the woman is “all in” and extraordinary, in her own way.

 If she is middle-of-the-road, suburban, and office or small-business type of successful, then it likely won’t apply.

 But it’s still a very important book to undestand seduction at 360 degrees.